Comfort food creates memories that warm the heart.

 After the glow and warmth of the Holiday table, the following days can seem rather dark and gloomy.
 The winter in Canada is long and cold.
 While most dietitians and nutritionists frown on the concept of “food as comfort”, I wholeheartedly embrace it.
 This might explain the few extra pounds that make a sudden appearance in mid-February.

 When the weather is foreboding, I turn to my comfort food memories for instant warmth.

 My food memories’ journal was started when, having depleted the batteries on both my kindle and iPod and faced with a few more hours to kill before boarding a plane back home, I started jotting down all of my favourite food memories.

 My earliest comfort food was a breakfast dish cooked by my maternal grandmother, my beloved, saintly Teta Teeta (‘teta’ is the informal word for grandmother in Arabic).

-I would love to hear about one of your food memories, leave me a comment and don’t forget the recipe 🙂
+I would love to hear about one of your food memories, leave me a comment, and don’t forget the recipe 🙂

-Other posts you might enjoy: Breakfast Memories
+Other articles you might enjoy: Breakfast Memories

 Like this post?
 Please share it using these icons listed below:

 Shop our Books & Products by clicking Here